Independent Advocacy under the Care Act 2014

 What does appropriate and available to support mean?

 The Care Act says it is not enough to love the person and know them well.
-They have to be able to support the person to be involved in their care and support.
+The appropriate person has to be able to facilitate the person’s involvement in the process.
 They cannot be employed by the local authority or paid to support the person in another role.

 Some people may not have anyone suitable or the person may not want them to be involved.